ethan-sorenson/slate/source/includes/_errorProcessing.md

 <aside class="warning">Currently this endpoint is limited to show the top 1000 errors</aside>

-# Error Processing

-The Error Processing endpoints can be used to retrieve errors and process outputs.

 ## GetOutputsForProcess
 This endpoint generates a link to download a process output.